Betty Irene Moore Fellowships for Nurse Leaders and Innovators

 The Betty Irene Moore Fellowships for Nurse Leaders and Innovators is a national program to develop the next generation of nurse leaders and innovators.
 The fellowship program recognizes and advances early-career nursing scholars and innovators with high potential to accelerate leadership in nursing-science research, practice, education, policy and entrepreneurship.
 This fellowship positions nurse scholars to be full partners in improving health care delivery and advancing health by developing skills and confidence in leadership and innovation.

-Applications are open for the inaugural 2020 cohort of approximately 10 nurse fellows from eligible institutions.
-Applications and all required materials must be submitted by 5 p.m.
-Pacific Standard Time (PST) Feb.
-28 for full consideration.
-Applications received after the deadline are considered on a space-available basis.
+Applications for the inaugural 2020 cohort of approximately 10 nurse fellows from eligible institutions closed Feb.
+28. Applications received after the deadline are considered on a space-available basis.

 Application to the fellowship program is a two-part process that includes an online Qualtrics application and the submission of several required materials as a single PDF to the national program office.
 All steps must be complete to be considered for the fellowship.
 See how to apply for details.